-This biography was written by Jocelyn Chisholm and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in February, 2006.
+This biography, written by Jocelyn Chisholm, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in February, 2006.

 William Darby Brind was born in England, the eldest child of William Brind and his wife, Elizabeth.
 According to family information he was born in 1794.
 He was baptised on 28 July that year at St Philip's parish, Birmingham.
 He went to sea on whaling ships at an early age.

 Between 1819 and 1843 Brind commanded a succession of whaling ships for London owners: the Cumberland, the Asp, the Emily, the Toward Castle for two voyages, and the Narwhal for two voyages.
 No log-books or journals of these seven voyages have survived, but other captains recorded sightings of Brind's ships, noting whale catches made and assistance given at sea and in port.
 He was evidently held in high regard.
 Early charts of the Pacific Ocean show that Brind Rock (L'Espérance Rock) in the Kermadec Islands and an island in the Gilbert Islands (Kiribati) were once named after him.
 He came to New Zealand in his first command, the Cumberland, arriving in the Bay of Islands on 20 March 1820, and returned on subsequent voyages.